e9000000000/notes/docs/core_api.md

 ```

 ## status codes
-- if you are not authenticated, but shoud be, it's be `403`
+- if you are not authenticated, but shoud be - `401`
+- if you have no permissions - `403`
-- if object does not exist it's be `404`
+- if object does not exist - `404`
-- if in PATCH, ... requests you send invalid data it's be `400`
+- if in PATCH, ... requests you send invalid data - `400`

 maybe something else